Keyboard shortcuts

 Workbench Elements

-A workbench consists of the following elements:
+A workbench in general consists of the following elements:

 • A leading keyword: part, sketch, or op,